beetbox/beets/docs/reference/config.rst

 genres
 ~~~~~~

-Use MusicBrainz genre tags to populate the ``genre`` tag.
-This will make it a
+Use MusicBrainz genre tags to populate (and replace if it's already set) the
-semicolon-separated list of all the genres tagged for the release on
+``genre`` tag.
+This will make it a list of all the genres tagged for the
-MusicBrainz.
+release and the release-group on MusicBrainz, separated by "; " and sorted by
+the total number of votes.
 Default: ``no``

 .. _match-config: